 - Lemon Garlic Roasted Brussels Sprouts

 Brussels Sprouts are low in calories, and high in fiber and vitamin A and C which makes them a great vegetable to enjoy when you are eating low carb.
+If you love them, you’ll also want to make these Air Fryer Brussel Sprouts.

 There’s not much else we can say about Roasted Brussels Sprouts other than they are good for you, naturally low carb and keto, and you might actually like them if you try them.
 So, tell us -what is your favorite Brussels Sprouts recipe?
 We want to know so we can try it too!